-You can also make the puzzle into a two-piece puzzle.
-Having the groundhog with the picture be one piece and the other piece would be the word spelled out.
+To make it simpler, you can also make the puzzle into a two-piece puzzle.
+Instead of cutting up the letters from one another, have the groundhog with the picture be one piece and the whole word spelled out be the other piece.

 Your students can build words all year long with our Word Building Mega Bundle.
 It has 12 themed word building activities.